hherzl/playground-kfvrjkrw/markdowns/welcome.md

 The process for unit tests is:

-    Create an instance of repository
+    Create an instance of DbContext
     Create an instance of controller
     Invoke controller's method
     Get value from controller's invocation
-    Dispose repository instance
+    Dispose DbContext instance
     Validate response

 Running Unit Tests